ample-samples/github-actions-research/README.md

 - **Code Review** - Allow people to review your code before merging to catch bugs errors and maintain code quality

+- **Ensure tests are passed** - Before anything is merged you can check if tests are passed first.

 - 3.)
 What are [GitHub Actions](https://docs.github.com/en/actions)?
 (Michaela)

 ---